lefpoem/lefpoem/README.md

 - 👋 Hi, I’m @lem
-- 👀 I’m interested in ...
+- 👀 I’m interested in ...math
 - 🌱 I’m currently learning ...machine learning,matrix analysis,CSS
 - 💞️ I’m looking to collaborate on ...C++
 - 📫 How to reach me ...